gpimblott/zxemulator/README.md

 A work-in-progress ZX Spectrum Emulator written in C++.

-NB: The current GitHub workflow currenlty only builds a MacOS bundle.
-To build for other platforms, you will need to use CMake directly.
-I will add support for other platforms in the future.
+The current GitHub workflow builds the following artifacts:
+- macOS DMG
+- macOS Standalone Binary
+- Linux Debian
+- Linux TGZ
+- Linux RPM

+A windows executable will be added in the future.

 ## Features